xcat2/confluent-docs/docs/installconfluent_rhel.md

     firewall-cmd --zone=public --add-service=https --permanent

 In terms of confluent itself, it is by default set up without any user access.
-To create a user than may be used from the web interface:
+To create a user that may be used from the web interface:

     confetty create /users/demouser password=password